ben-tanen/ben-tanen.github.io/_posts/2015-08-16-data-is-beautiful-1.markdown

 {% include figure.html src="/img/posts/dib_randomfinding.gif" %}

 Finally, while not quite as data set driven as the other posts, this post from Empty Pipes features a cool and simple animation to simulate the "randomly searching" process - hurray for pretty gifs.
-He even built a tool for anyone to try out tool / animation.
+He even built a tool for anyone to try out the tool / animation.

 While incredibly simplified, his analysis does seem to be leading in the general right direction for the best method to find someone in a large crowd.
-Then again this also seems like the perfect opportunity to use FindMyFriends or a good ol' phone call.
+Then again this also seems like the perfect opportunity to use Find My Friends or a good ol' phone call.